jgrandguillaume/stock-logistics-warehouse/stock_inventory_verification_request/README.rst

 Request will be created for each line that exceed the maximum discrepancy allowed.

-The Inventory Control Manager can then confirm the Slot verification and start to check the involved locations and moves to find out some possible mistake or problem.
+The Inventory Manager can then confirm the Slot verification and start to check the involved Inventory Lines and Moves to find out some possible mistake or problem.

 Usage
 =====